 The adult’s ability to forgive and still care for the child doing the hurting models forgiveness, remorse and the concept of staying in or returning to the relationship even when conflict arises—an amazing skill for life that most adults today had little modelling of as children.
 When one child hurts another child, it’s normal for the adult(s) involved to want to make the child see the error of their ways, which I agree is an equally important part of the process of resolution.
 However, it’s counter-productive to critically point out all that the child did wrong, thinking that she will feel remorse when she knows she’s hurt the other child.
 The child who hurts another child out of their anger, fear, frustration or powerlessness, generally knows immediately that she has hurt the other.
 Yet they may equally feel entitled to have hurt the other from their place of intense frustration.
 To see all sides and reach genuine remorse, they will likely to feel satisfied that THEIR feelings and their perspective is being taken equally seriously as the other child.

-It's normal for adults to feel angry at the child who instigated the aggression.
-However, if, despite feeling blaming towards the child, the adult can acknowledge the offending child’s feelings and give her the message that the adult cares about everyone’s feelings and wants to help them both reach resolution, this approach is dramatically more likely to lead to successful resolution and the expression of genuine remorse.
+It’s normal for adults to feel angry at the child who instigated the aggression.
+However, if, despite feeling blaming towards the child, the adult can acknowledge the offending child’s feelings and give her the message that the adult cares about everyone’s feelings and wants to help them both reach a resolution, this approach is dramatically more likely to lead to a successful resolution and the expression of genuine remorse.
 Adults and children alike tend to feel overly entitled to hurt others when feeling heavily burdened by their own pain emotional pain, especially when they feel unloved and unliked.

 Why do children tell lies?
 Children generally tell lies when they are afraid of getting in trouble.
 When parents use punishments, children feel threatened while also still needing to maintain a strong connection with their parent.
 Children who are afraid of getting in trouble, face a very difficult dilemma: If they tell the truth, they risk getting in trouble and losing their parent’s connection and care, or they can tell lies, which makes them feel bad and guilty and leaves them with the fear of being found out and hence losing the parent’s connection and care.
 Children who know they have nothing to be ashamed of or nothing to hide will innocently own up to all sorts of mischief quite happily.
 This is the kind of innocence that needs to be protected and nurtured in young children to help them learn the habits of open and honest communication all through their lives.